soho.com.au

 Located approximately two hours northwest of Toowoomba and Wellcamp Airport, Doonkoona presents an opportunity to secure a quality grazing property.
 Spanning 1961.9 hectares (4848 acres) of cleared brigalow, belah, and melon hole country, this property is the most expensive on the Tara market.

-Featuring 10 dams and one main bore drilled in 2022, Doonkoona is watered by an electric submersible pump that supplies troughs throughout the property.
 With 15 main paddocks serviced by a central laneway leading to all the pens and cattle yards, the property is well-exclusion fenced and offers steel and panel cattle yards with a covered pneumatic crush, steel race, and loading ramp designed for side loading/unloading.

 Other amenities on the property include a 5-bedroom main homestead with a fully enclosed veranda.

-Some FAQs on living in Tara
+FAQs on ‘Why is Land So Cheap in Tara QLD?’

 What’s it like to live in Tara?